FCBGP/framework-of-fcbgp/draft-wang-sidrops-fcbgp-framework.md

 ~~~~~~~~~~~~~~~
 {: #figure2 title="Semantic Structure of FC."}

-The uniqueness of FC-based framework lies in FCsemantic design, as shown in {{figure2}}, which encompasses two main types of information: topological information and operational information.
+The uniqueness of FC-based framework lies in FC semantic design, as shown in {{figure2}}, which encompasses two main types of information: topological information and operational information.
 This design makes FC not just a supplement to existing security mechanisms, but a fundamental primitive that supports construction of comprehensive security frameworks.

 Topological Information: Topological information forms core of FC and is divided into two layers: